 The Fitbit Versa is the best when it comes to Fitness Tracking abilities, but when compared with the Apple watch it lacks on the Smart features.

-On the other side, it looks great, comes with a way better battery life, and works both with iPhone and Android.
+Its also has a better battery life than the Apple Watch and works both with iPhone and Android.

 - Complete Fitness Tracker.

 - On-screen workouts.